Updated: June 29, 2021

 - Media Release: Chedoke Creek spill update: City responds to Orders from the Ministry of the Environment, Conservation & Parks

-- Remediation Work Plan for Chedoke Creek - Targeted Dredging (PDF, 4.8 MB)
+- Chedoke Creek Workplan - Original Document (PDF, 4.8 MB)

 March 22, 2021 - The City submits a report to the MECP that will propose the remediation/mitigation methods to offset the added nutrient loading to Cootes Paradise and the Western Hamilton Harbour Area.